 It’s official: (Former) DoReCo project member Shelece Easterday will be

 assistant professor at the University of Hawai’i.
 Congratulations,

 Shelece!
 We’re looking forward to cooperating with you at U Hawai’i on

 More research leading up to DoReCo in press now: Are utterance-final words pronounced more slowly than utterance-medial ones across diverse languages?
 Yes, results from 10 language documentation corpora indicate, and sometimes even penultimate words.
 Read all about it at http://doreco.info/wp-content/uploads/2020/06/SeifartEtAl_FinalLengthening.pdf

 What makes speakers of diverse languages pronounce a word more quickly vs. more slowly?
 Research leading up to DoReCo investigated the effects of word frequency, complexity, position, and part of speech on word durations, comparing ten language documentation corpora.
-Check out the preprint at: https://zenodo.org/record/3898487
+Read the full story at http://hdl.handle.net/10125/24926

 Early into the second project year, we have now received data sets from more than 50 languages (see http://doreco.info/languages/).
 These data sets are currently at various stages of processing, but we have already fully processed and created alignments at the word and segment levels for the following five languages: Arapaho, Kamas, Svan, Urum, and Yongning Na.
 As the number of fully processed corpora grows, several exciting phonetic and morphological studies are already on their way, building on the research ideas described in http://doreco.info/project/.
 Stay tuned for more info!